raghubetina/syllabus-chapters/appdev2.md

 _Week 2_

  - Writing automated tests
- - Improving the code of `draft:resource`
+ - Improving the code of a `draft:resource`
  - Introducing: The Rails `scaffold`

 _Week 3_